Uconnect-Technologies/wertik-js/docs/v3/database.md

 # Database

 As of today 28 November 2021, Wertik-js only supports MySQL database.
-Wertik JS provides a function called `useDatabase` you can use it to connect to a database.
+Wertik JS provides a function called `useDatabase` you can use to connect to a database.

 ```js
 import wertik, { useDatabase } from "wertik-js/lib";